mpags-topological/mpags-topological.github.io/mpags-topological/content/lectures/lecture1.md

 A natural question to ask is why a current that is characterisitc of the edge modes in the system can be characterised by the Chern number which is a bulk property of the system (remember that the Brillouin zone is periodic in the calculation of the Chern number).
 Well, the solution to this is a principle known as the bulk-boundary correspondence.
 This states that

-THINK ABOUT HOW TO FINISH THIS LECTURE
-MAKE SURE I HAVE ENOUGH CONTENT

-## Exercises

-### Two-level System